 - Exploring the pay gap, leadership, representation and more will be served by better understanding the gender segregation of work by nature and sector.
-By doing so, FCC will be able to identify where barriers exist and where deliberate efforts at diversity will be successful. - Required training to create an organisational culture that is inclusive and equitable in how teams interact, staff are recruited and promoted, etc, which is focussed on the whole organisation. - Some women at FCC feel as though they contribute greater to their team's workloads.
+By doing so, FCC will be able to identify where barriers exist and where deliberate efforts at diversity will be successful in achieving outcomes. - Training to create an organisational culture that is inclusive and equitable in how teams interact, staff are recruited and promoted etc. which is focussed on the whole organisation rather than pockets of teams. - Some women at FCC feel as though they contribute greater to their team's workloads.
 It is unclear whether this perceived increased workload results in more or less career opportunities. - There is a gap in organisational literacy on understanding unconscious bias, intent vs impact and micro-aggressions.